davidmcclure/literary-interior/writing/techne-sqlite/post.md

 This starts to edge in a more interesting direction, I think.
 In a way, it's a bit remarkable that there's _any_ effect here, let alone something so significant - the null hypothesis is that everything would wash out into a uniform distribution, a flat line, that there would be no relationship between the frequency of a word and its position in the narrative.
 But, "the" - the most common word in the language - has a highly irregular trend, with huge statistical significance (the chi-square p-value literally rounds down to 0, when printed out in Python).
 So - beginnings and ends are "concrete," in some sense, preoccupied with specific, definite objects?
 This makes sense.
 At the start - the stage has to be set, the scene filled with props and characters, the fictional world populated with matter; at the end - the action of the text has to climax and resolve, the plot has to move into its final pose, the pieces moved into their endgame positions.
 Beginnings and ends are preoccupied with narrative _stagecraft_, which, it seems, pulls the narrative register outwards into the external world and pins it onto specific places and things - the chair, the table, the house, the city, the countryside, the car, the train, the gun, the wedding, the deathbed, etc.

 Unlike with the more semantically focused words, this also starts to feel like a keyhole view onto some kind of broad narratalogical skeleton, a set of structural priors baked into the DNA of stories that manifest in consistent ways across narrative time in large numbers of texts.
 But, as is often the case at this distance, it's epistemologically difficult - what can be said, at a literary register, about the the "boundaries" that seem to get marked off by this?
-Is "the" marking off the "beginning" and "end" - does the beginning end at right around the 20% mark, and the end begin right around 65-70%, when it begins to tick back up?
+Do the peaks at the beginning and the end mark _the_ beginning and end - does the beginning end at right around the 20% mark, and the end begin right around 65-70%, when it begins to tick back up?
 If so - why?
 What would this actually mean, how to interpret it?
 Is this novelistic convention, essentially, or is there some sense in which it _must_ be this way, that it would be nearly impossible to write a novel that doesn't show this pattern?
 And what exactly does one of these phase shifts consist of, on the forest floor of an individual text?
 When the narrative moves out of the concrete beginning - what does it move _into_?
 What's just across the threshold, in the beginning of the middle, how is 25% different from 20%?
 It's a zero-sum game - something has to take the place of "the" (and whatever larger semantic cohort it's likely proxying), but what?

 Other things are weirder.
 Check out the present tenses of "to be":